-CRISPR/Cas9, a revolutionary gene editing technology was researched by Jennifer A. Doudna of UC Berkeley and Emmanuelle M. Charpentier of Umeå University, Sweden, in 2011 and 2012, CRISPR – Cas9.
+CRISPR/Cas9, a revolutionary gene-editing technology, was researched by Jennifer A. Doudna of UC Berkeley and Emmanuelle M. Charpentier of Umeå University, Sweden, in 2011 and 2012, CRISPR – Cas9.
 At the same time, although separately, Feng Zhang ’04 of the Broad Institute was working on the same problem.
-Then, Doudna published her work and applied for the patent before Zhang did and her work focused on CRISPR-Cas9 in test tubes whereas Zhang’s research focused on its usage in human and mouse cells.
-The inventors were having dispute centered on the rights to commercialize products developed by using the CRISPR–Cas9 system to make targeted changes to the genomes of eukaryotes — a group of organisms that includes plant and animals.
+Then, Doudna published her work and applied for the patent before Zhang did, and her work focused on CRISPR-Cas9 in test tubes, whereas Zhang’s research focused on its usage in human and mouse cells.
+The inventors were having disputes centered on the rights to commercialize products developed by using the CRISPR–Cas9 system to make targeted changes to the genomes of eukaryotes — a group of organisms that includes plants and animals.

-In a decision released on Sept.
-10, 2018 , a U.S. federal court ruled in favor of Broad Institute of MIT & Harvard, agreeing with a lower court that Broad’s patents for CRISPR/Cas9 gene editing didn’t interfere with a patent application from CRISPR’s other inventors at the University of California, Berkeley, and the University of Vienna.
+In a decision released on Sep 10, 2018, a U.S. federal court ruled in favor of Broad Institute of MIT & Harvard, agreeing with a lower court that Broad’s patents for CRISPR/Cas9 gene-editing didn’t interfere with a patent application from CRISPR’s other inventors at the University of California, Berkeley, and the University of Vienna.
 (Source)

 3. Clones Made of CRISPR-modified Monkeys

-Since animals are being used for the clinical trial, there are questions aroused for animal rights and some researchers are against for the use of animals in the clinical trial.
+Since animals are being used for the clinical trial, there are questions aroused for animal rights, and some researchers are against the use of animals in the clinical trial.
 (Source)

-Of note, it is believed that human being will benefit from genetic editing technology when and if it is applied to cure gene-related disease or build an effective remedy mechanism.
+Of note, it is believed that human beings will benefit from genetic editing technology when and if it is applied to cure gene-related disease or build an effective remedy mechanism.
 Reversely, just like nuclear energy, it’s a two-edged sword.
 In a word, this also may bring a risk of disaster.
-Therefore, everyone should always keep the mind clear and alert to safeguard ethic consideration.
+Therefore, everyone should always keep the mind clear and alert to safeguard ethical considerations.